czyssrs/Few-Shot-NLG/README.md

 Where the root path is the data folder.
 Specify an output path to store the results.
 The data preprocessing code can be found in preprocess.py.

-If you find our work helpful, please cite our arxiv version.
+If you find our work helpful, please cite the arxiv version.